mtm-zakir/FoodGate-AndroidApp/README.md

 ## INTRODUCTION

-Food Gate is a Online Food Order App Using Android Studio.
+Food Gate is a Online Food Order from any Famous Restuarants Using Android Studio.

 ## SCREENSHOTS
 <div align="center">